ameisso/VezerToTween/README.md

 ## TODO :
-1.support colors for neopixels
+1. support colors for neopixels
-2.remap function (for exemple one led can be testd via DMX (0-255) and controled by a 12bit pwm (0-4096))
+2. remap function (for exemple one led can be testd via DMX (0-255) and controled by a 12bit pwm (0-4096))
 3. check loop modes
 4. support no interpolation points (should be .hold(duration))
 5. support multiple compositions